Mariposa, California: 2020 census

-In the 2020 census, the Mariposa census-designated place reported a total population of 1,526.
+Demographic estimates

 About 40.0% of residents have at least a bachelor's degree.
-The community has a notably older demographic, with a median age of 49.8 years and 33.2% of the population aged 65 years or older.
-The area encompasses 588 households.
-The median household income stands at $52,661, while the employment rate is relatively low at 32.7%.
+The median household income was $52,661, while the employment rate was 32.7%.

-In terms of racial demographics, Hispanic or Latino individuals constitute 208 residents, about 14% of the total population, which is significantly lower than the statewide average of nearly 40%.
-American Indians account for 53 residents, representing approximately 3.5% of the population.

-The rate of residents below the poverty line is high, at 30.6% compared to 12.0% in the state.
-The percentage of government workers in the workforce is remarkably high at 24.8% compared to the statewide average.
-The homeownership rate is high at 62.8%.
+The rate of residents below the poverty line was 30.6% compared to 12.0% statewide.
+The percentage of government workers in the workforce was 24.8% compared to the statewide average.
+The homeownership rate was 62.8%.